Coronavirus-related travel insurance policy updates

 CDC advises Americans to avoid all travel to China’s Hubei province

-The U.S. Centers for Disease Control and Prevention (CDC) issued a Level 4 Travel Warning to China’s Hubei province on Monday.
-It also issued a Level 3 Alert against all non-essential travel to China.
+The U.S. Centers for Disease Control and Prevention (CDC) issued a Level 4 Travel Warning to China’s Hubei province on Monday, Jan.
+27. It also issued a Level 3 Alert against all non-essential travel to China.
 The U.S. Department of State reinforced the warning, urging Americans to “reconsider travel” to the country because of the coronavirus outbreak.

 It went on to say that older adults and those with underlying health issues are at the highest risk for contracting the disease, which is spread through coughing, sneezing or touching an infected person.

-The department ordered all non-emergency U.S. personnel and their families to leave the Hubei province yesterday, saying the U.S. government doesn’t have the resources to offer emergency services to citizens in the area.
+The department ordered all non-emergency U.S. personnel and their families to leave the Hubei province Monday, saying the U.S. government doesn’t have the resources to offer emergency services to citizens in the area.